Advice For Florida Renters & Homeowners (Updated 2/6/2023)

 KNOW YOUR RIGHTS:

 It is SO important that you know your rights as a tenant.
-Despite there being no state moratorium, there are still some federal protections for renters (and homeowners) provided under the CARES Act.
+Despite no state or federal moratorium, there are still some federal protections for renters (and homeowners) provided under the CARES Act.

 COMMUNICATE TO YOUR LANDLORD:

 Always express to your landlord the efforts you are making to pay rent.
-Explain to them the broken unemployment system, and the lack of CARES Act relief coming your way.
+Explain to them the broken unemployment system, and the delay in receiving rental assistance.
 Ask if they sought forbearance from their mortgage, and/or see if a payment plan can be crafted.
 Also confirm if the mortgage is federally-backed, or if the apartment was constructed via low-income housing tax credits.
-As you saw above, the CARES Act does provide additional protections for some renters.
+Sometimes that can offer additional protections.

 SEEK LEGAL SUPPORT: